pnisenson/sql-challenge/README.md

 # sql-challenge

 The SQL-Challenge repo includes the following files and directories:
-1. .gitgnore - ignores acces.py file which stores the password for accessing Postgres11 (used in Jupyter notebook to query SQL) and a query developed for the bonus (code can be seen at the bottom of query.sql file) as it is very long
+1. .gitignore - ignores access.py file which stores the password for accessing Postgres11 (used in Jupyter notebook to query SQL) and a query developed for the bonus (code can be seen at the bottom of query.sql file) as it is very long
 2. Bonus.ipynb - Jupyter notebook querying the EmployeeSQL database in Postgres and used to perform plots on the data.
 3. EmployeeSQL directory:
    - data directory containing the CSV files used